MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 });

 ```
 ## Installability criteria
-In order for an application/site to be installed, it must comply with *installability criteria*. **This criteria is entirely up to the UA** and can *vary depending on the installation target*.
+In order for an application/site to be installed, it must comply with *installability criteria*. **This criteria is entirely up to the UA**, can *vary depending on the installation target*, and can be optional.

 Modern browsers allow for different degrees of installation of different types of content, ranging from traditional web sites all the way up to Progressive Web Apps. **The core functionality of the API is that it allows to install *anything* initiated with a user action**.

- As an example, generally this criteria involves one or several of the following requirements:
-* served under an *HTTPS connection*
-* have a *web app manifest file* and certain fields like icons and name
-* have a *service worker*

-Thus, a user agent might decide to have only the requirement of HTTPS to allow installation of a web site, or may need as well a manifest file and/or service worker to install a web app.
+A user agent might decide to have only the requirement of HTTPS to allow installation of a web site, or may need as well a manifest file and/or service worker to install a web app or might not require anything at all, allowing the user to install any content they wish.

 ## Privacy and Security Considerations

-### Avoiding Installation prompt spamming
+### Preventing installation prompt spamming from third parties

-* This API can only be invoked in a top-level [secure context](https://w3c.github.io/webappsec-secure-contexts/).
+* This API can only be invoked in a top-level navigable and be invoked from a [secure context](https://w3c.github.io/webappsec-secure-contexts/).

 * The biggest risk for the API is installation spamming.
-To minimize this behaviour, installing a PWA using the Web Install API requires a [user gesture](https://html.spec.whatwg.org/multipage/interaction.html#activation-triggering-input-event).
+To minimize this behaviour, installing a PWA using the Web Install API requires a [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation-triggering-input-event).

 **For same-domain installs, the user gesture and the final installation confirmation (current default behaviour in the browser before installing an app) work together to minimize the risk of origins spamming the user for unrequested installations**.